 What excess should I choose?

 The higher your excess, the lower your insurance premium will be, and vice versa.
 So, choosing an excess is about finding a sweet spot between what you pay on a claim and what you pay each month for your insurance.

 One way to calculate an appropriate excess is to determine the maximum amount you can comfortably afford to pay out of your pocket if you had to make a claim tomorrow.
 Picking this level means you’ll avoid getting into trouble when it comes to claiming, while minimising the amount you have to pay for insurance each month.

-One little thing to think about: it’s possible you’ll need to claim more than once in a year, and you’ll need to pay the excess each time.
+TIP: It’s possible you’ll need to claim more than once in a year, and you’ll need to pay the excess each time.
 So be sure you have the cash to cover more than one excess, just in case.